qburst/apache-config-generator/README.md

  - Apache2.4
 ## Usage

- - Add server_config_generator to your installed app in the settings file,
+ - Add server_config_generator to the installed app in the settings file,

 ```python
 	INSTALLED_APPS = (